 All About Root Knot Nematodes

-From their name, it’s pretty easy to guess that these affect the roots of plants.
+From their name, it’s pretty easy to guess that these affect plant roots by invading root cells.
 But where do they come from, and what exactly are they?

 What Are Nematodes?

 A nematode is actually a form of roundworm.
-The category of roundworms is incredibly wide, covering at least 25,000 different species.
+The category of roundworms is incredibly wide, covering at least 25,000 different root knot nematode species.
 Some of these species are beneficial to us, some are harmful.

 From an agricultural perspective, there’s really two forms of nematode which are important to be aware of: predatory or parasitic.